 Cowl hood scoops and air scoops in Motorsport 4.
 They look badass, and reduce weight (being made from lighter materials than steel), but they severely restrict interior vision - the king of these being the cowl available on the 2002 Trans-Am, which blocks all of your vision in the cockpit view, as the cowl is pretty much right at eye level◊.

 The Lotus Esprit V8 has a similar issue; adding a roll cage blocks half the windscreen so you can only see the bottom half of the road.

 Boring, but Practical: Weight removal and tire compound/grip upgrades, which are likely going to be the most commonly used upgrades.

-Generally justified, as 4 features a lot more niche and unique cars where no real company would design aftermarket parts for them.
+Generally justified, as Motorsport 4 features a lot more niche and unique cars where no real company would design aftermarket parts for them.
 However, said niche cars often use engines or are actually built from other cars (for example, the Bertone Mantide is just a Corvette ZR1 with a lighter, radically designed body), so the reason why aftermarket companies were removed besides advertising billboards remains unclear.

-Bribing Your Way to Victory: In-game example, the Hired Driver in Forza 3 and 4.
+Bribing Your Way to Victory: In-game example, the Hired Driver in Motorsport 3 and Motorsport 4.
 For a mere 50% of your winnings (easily negated by disabling driver aids and increasing the AI's difficulty), he'll almost guarantee a win in any race on any difficultly.
 The Hired Driver basically drives like The Stig.

-Forza 3 had the Game Breaker Porsche 550, which thoroughly dominated almost every leaderboard.
+Motorsport 3 had the Game Breaker Porsche 550, which thoroughly dominated almost every leaderboard.
 It was part of one of the $5 DLC packages.